-By virtue of this, the diligent crow reported everything to his master, although he had been invited by the crow to keep quiet.
+By virtue of this, the diligent crow reported everything to his master, although the crow had invited him to keep quiet.
 On learning of the betrayal, the long-awaited Apollo, at the height of his anger, hit Coronis with his arrows, killing her, but before dying the girl revealed to the god that she was carrying her son.

 Dhumavati differs clearly from all other Hindu goddesses, young, beautiful, adorned with jewels (even the warrior goddesses like Durga or Kali are portrayed with seductive forms).
 Dhumavati, on the other hand, is old, skeletal, worn out, incapacitated, unadorned.
 She is accompanied by ravens and sits in a horseless chariot.
 In the earliest depictions, Dhumavati rides a raven and has completely black skin.